Green-head ant: Taxonomy

 The taxonomy of the green-head ant and other species related to it (forming the R. metallica species group) were a source of confusion due to the high geographic variations in the green-head ant and similar-looking species having been treated as forms (occurrence of multiple morphs).
 These forms have been described under different names through inadequate characterisations.
 In 1958 American entomologist William Brown Jr., synonymised Rhytidoponera caeciliae, Rhytidoponera pulchra, Rhytidoponera purpurascens and Rhytidoponera varians with the green-head ant after reviewing the ants in a 1958 journal article.
 The taxon R. purpurascens was named after its dark-purple appearance by William Morton Wheeler, but R. metallica tends to appear purple around the regions where Wheeler originally collected R. purpurascens.
 After examining collected specimens, Brown also noted no morphological differences between R. pulchra and R. caeciliae.
 The species R. varians was described from specimens collected in Darlington, Western Australia.
 American entomologist Walter Cecil Crawley stated that the subspecies differs from R. metallica by its smaller size and faded metallic colour, varying from yellow-brown in most specimens to a metallic green on the head, thorax and gaster with no evidence of purple colouring.
 An examination of R. varians showed that the superficial punctures of the gastric dorsum are coarser than usual, but these variants are found not only around the original collection site, but also throughout the southern regions of Australia.
 Such feature may occur naturally, which disallows R. varians to be considered as a separate population from R. metallica.
 Under the present classification, the green-head ant is a member of the genus Rhytidoponera in the tribe Ectatommini, subfamily Ectatomminae.
 It is a member of the family Formicidae, belonging to the order Hymenoptera, an order of insects containing ants, bees, and wasps.
-Other than its name "green-head ant", it is commonly known as the "metallic pony ant" or "green ant" in Queensland.
-However, this may be confusing, as residents living in northern Queensland call the green-tree ant (Oecophylla smaragdina) "green ants".
+The name "green-head ant" is sometimes shortened to "green ant".
+This may generate confusion, however, since residents of northern Queensland use the name "green ant" for the green-tree ant (Oecophylla smaragdina).